krausality/4gpt/README.md

 # 4gpt

-`4gpt` ist ein CLI-Tool zur automatisierten Sammlung und Analyse von Dateien innerhalb eines Projekts.
+`4gpt` is a CLI tool for automated collection and analysis of files within a project.
-Die inkludierten und exkludierten Dateien lassen sich dynamisch oder permanent über `.gptignore` und/oder eine zentrale `config.json` steuern.
+Included and excluded files can be controlled dynamically or permanently via `.gptignore` and/or a central `config.json`.

 ## 🔧 Features

-- 📁 Generierung einer Dateistrukturübersicht als Baum + JSON
+- 🗂️ Generates a file structure overview as a tree + JSON
-- 🔍 Einschluss/ Ausschluss nach Muster (z.
-B. `*.py`, `*.png`)
+- 📂 Inclusion/exclusion via patterns (e.g. `*.py`, `*.png`)
-- 🧠 Lokale und globale Konfigurationsverwaltung (`--global-config`)
+- 🧠 Local and global configuration management (`--global-config`)
-- ✅ Temporäre oder permanente Änderungen mit `--permanent`
+- ✅ Temporary or permanent changes with `--permanent`

 ## ⚡ Quick Install (Recommended)